Bean to Bonbon

 Bean to BonBon

-10 years ago there was a huge growth in craft chocolate makers.
+10 years ago there was a huge growth in craft chocolate making.
 The independent craft chocolate makers marketed themselves as bean to bar.
-Bean to bar describes the chocolate making process in which the chocolate maker controls each step of the chocolate making process.
+Bean to bar describes the chocolate-making process in which the chocolate maker controls each step of the process.
 From sourcing the cacao, usually through direct or fair trade to grinding and conching the chocolate.